 4) Most users skim your content before deciding on an article they might want to read in its entirety.
 To that end, it is highly recommended that your site navigational system is optimized for ease of use.
 And that you use titles for your pages that are highly relevant to the message you are trying to put across.
 Given that you are competing with thousands of other websites, and taking into consideration how difficult it was to get that visitor into your site in the first place, make sure he or she knows quickly what your site is all about and where the important pages are.

 5) The bounce factor.
 This increasingly important ranking algorithm determines the time a visitor spends on your site.
-It is one of the metric search engines use to assess the worth of a website and if visitors bounce off your site soon after they came into it, the search engine will take this action as a literal vote of no confidence.
+It is one of the metrics search engines use to assess the worth of a website and if visitors bounce off your site soon after they came into it, the search engine will take this action as a literal vote of no confidence.
 Why would a visitor leave your site?
 Here are some reasons:

 - Because it is poorly designed.